Leica X Typ 113 vs Nikon D800

 Studio photographers will appreciate that the Nikon D800 (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the D800 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
+Both the X Typ 113 and the D800 have been discontinued, but can regularly be found used on eBay.
+The D800 was replaced by the Nikon D810, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Leica X Typ 113 and the Nikon D800?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Faster burst: Shoots at higher frequency (5 vs 4 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Comes with a built-in lens, while the D800 requires a separate lens.

 - More compact: Is smaller (133x73mm vs 146x123mm) and thus needs less room in the bag.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the D800).

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.